Yakovlev Yak-26

-The Yakovlev Yak-26, OKB designation Yak-123, was a Soviet tactical supersonic bomber aircraft flown at the Tushino air show on 24 June 1956.
+The Yakovlev Yak-26 (NATO reporting name "Flashlight-B"), OKB designation Yak-123, was a Soviet tactical supersonic bomber aircraft flown at the Tushino air show on 24 June 1956.
 The model did not enter service.

 Design and development

 The Yak-123-1 prototype was developed from the subsonic Yak-25, and in parallel with the Yak-27 aircraft family, with the main goal of operating at supersonic speed.
 Although the Yak-123 kept the Yak-25's layout, it had a more streamlined and longer fuselage with a glazed nose for a navigator-bombardier, replacing the Yak-25's radome.
 The engines were upgraded to the much more powerful RD-9AK afterburning turbojets and the wings modified.
 The Nudelman N-37 cannon was replaced with two NR-23 23 mm guns.
 The next prototype, designated Yak-26-3, had a tail barbette with two more such guns, but it was removed altogether after testing.
 An internal weapons bay was added for 1000 kg of bombs, including the nuclear RDS-4 Tatyana.
 Additional bombs could be carried on underwing pylons.
 Engines were upgraded to RD-9F.

 Although these designs showed potential for a supersonic bomber, they did not feature a radar, limiting their usefulness, and suffered from insufficient stability at high velocities, being prone to aileron reversals.
 This led to a refinement of the design, resulting in the preproduction-series Yak-26.

 Although flown at the Tushino air show on 24 June 1956, only ten were produced, and the type did not enter service.